Abelian group actions and hypersmooth equivalence relations: Introduction

 Then, it follows that we can use the known structure theory for Hausdorff locally compact abelian (i.e., LCA) groups to reduce those relations induced by any Polish LCA group to the hyperfinite ones, providing a nice extension of Gao and Jackson's result for the countable abelian groups (although in the case of free actions our method does not provide a continuous reduction) and eliminating the need for the non-archimedean property in the LCA case.

 \begin{theorem} A Borel action of a second countable LCA group on a standard Borel space induces a Borel orbit equivalence relation which is essentially hyperfinite. \end{theorem}

 In Section \ref{reductionsection} we show that all of the orbit equivalence relations from Theorems \ref{sumtheorem} and \ref{LCAtheorem} reduce to ones induced by a Borel action of a countable sum of copies of $\mathbb{R}$.
 In Section \ref{reductiontofreesection} we show that these orbit equivalence relations which are induced by a countable sum of copies of $\mathbb{R}$ are countable disjoint unions of equivalence relations which are induced by free Borel actions of countable sums of copies of $\mathbb{R}$ and $\mathbb{T}$.
-Finally, in Section \ref{freesection}, we show that the relations induced by the free actions of countable sums of copies of $\mathbb{R}$ and $\mathbb{T}$ are hypersmooth.
+Finally, in Section \ref{freesection}, we assume familiarity with Gao and Jackson's argument from \cite{gao_jackson} for a free action of a countable sum of copies of $\mathbb{Z}$ and show how it is modified to conclude the relations induced by the free actions of countable sums of copies of $\mathbb{R}$ and $\mathbb{T}$ are hypersmooth.
 Since a countable disjoint union of hypersmooth equivalence relations is hypersmooth, locally compact Polish groups induce essentially countable equivalence relations, and essentially countable equivalence relations which are hypersmooth must be essentially hyperfinite, we will have proven Theorems \ref{sumtheorem} and \ref{LCAtheorem}.